operator-framework/operator-sdk-samples/README.md

 # [DEPRECATED] Operator SDK Samples

-This project is deprecated.
-The samples for the Operator Framework has moved to the `testdata` directory in https://github.com/operator-framework/operator-sdk/.
-More info see the [EP: Automatic Samples Generation using Go language](https://github.com/operator-framework/enhancements/blob/master/enhancements/samples-generation.md)
+This repository has been deprecated.
+The sample operator projects have been moved to `testdata/` in [Operator SDK][https://github.com/operator-framework/operator-sdk/] repository.
+For more info see the [enhancement proposal][https://github.com/operator-framework/enhancements/blob/master/enhancements/samples-generation.md] for automatic sample generation using Go.

 This project is a component of the [Operator Framework](https://github.com/operator-framework), an open source toolkit to manage Kubernetes native applications, called Operators, in an effective, automated, and scalable way.
 Read more in the [introduction blog post](https://coreos.com/blog/introducing-operator-framework).